Skip to main content

 Toto - Turn Back

 Turn Back is the forgotten gem in Toto's catalogue.
 It is probably my favourite album by the band.
 Oh, I have favourite songs from most of their albums - although I never did manage to gack down the four songs Jean-Michel Byron sang on their Past to Present collection.
 I did try ... man, I really tried - hence the most thing.
 At the time I had no idea how pivotal an album this would end up being despite being shoved into a corner by most people.
-After Hydra , an album I really liked, I was pretty stoked when a new album would drop.
+After Hydra , an album I really liked, I was pretty stoked when a new TOTO album would drop.
 Half the fun would be reading the reviews that were often clipped and filed with the records.
 I have no idea why one of the stores I went to as a kid did this - not exactly a great selling feature but I didn't care.
 I figured the more hate the better the album.
 Back in 1980 when Journey dropped Discovery , Geoff Workman was the co-producer, and I happened to really like that album.
-Didn't hurt at all that Caddy Shack featured "Anyway You W...
+Didn't hurt at all that Caddy Shack featured "Anyway ...

 Toto - Toto (Yeah, they probably don't like you either)